 The merging of the short-term rental (STR) and hotel markets has brought about a shift in hotel guest expectations, which naturally impacts how your customers perceive your service.

 Hotels and STRs are being promoted on the same marketing channels, and, as a result, travelers care less about the kind of accommodation they stay at and, instead, are looking for these key qualities: Convenience, autonomy, and personalization.

-And just as guest expectations are changing and putting pressure on hotels to offer more, the hospitality staffing crisis is making it harder than ever to meet guest needs.
+But just as guest expectations are changing and putting pressure on hotels to offer more, the hospitality labor shortage is making it harder than ever to meet guest needs.